binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 #### Meetings
 ![](images/ThreatTags/PreventionEASY.png)

 Find out when the most productive times are for developers and let them own that time.
 Often developers work late because it is the only time they do not get interrupted and they have quiet time to concentrate.
 If your a Product Owner or Manager, make sure your developers have plenty of uninterrupted time to work their magic.
 Schedule meetings in the least productive part of the day.
 It may sound obvious, but ask developers when this is.
 A managers role is to facilitate for the developers and get out of their way.
-Let them manage themselves.
+Let them manage themselves and the projects they work on.

 This is where professional developers will shine.
 If they feel like they are being pulled into to many meetings and their productivity is suffering, they will speak up.
 Just beware that many developers will not though.